Kiss That Frog: Background

 Gabriel developed the lyrics "Kiss That Frog" after reading Bruno Bettelheim's The Uses of Enchantment, a book that employed the use of Freudian psychology to analyze fairy tales.
-Further inspiration was taken from The Frog Prince, a fairy tale written by Brother Grimm.
+Further inspiration was taken from The Frog Prince, a fairy tale written by The Brothers Grimm.
 Gabriel transformed the fairy tale into a sexual metaphor that depicted the princess as an innocent woman and the frog as a lusting male.
 The lyrics are sung from the frog's perspective and include euphemisms about being all puffed up, getting wet, and how the frog's tongue can kill.

 The song's rhythm track dates back to 1984 when Gabriel was working on his Birdy soundtrack album.
 The Adzido Pan African Dance Ensemble supplied one of the percussion loops, Richard Blair was credited with programming, and Manny Elias, formerly of Tears for Fears, played Senegalese shakers.
 Some of these sounds comprise the song's intro, which also features soft keyboard chords that lead into an electric guitar riff played by David Rhodes.
 Maryln McFarlane sang backing vocals during certain portions of the song, including the fade-out.
 In his book Experiencing Peter Gabriel: A Listener's Companion, Durrell Bowman described the song as lacking a conventional chorus and said that the title-tag functioned as a "mini-chorus".

 "Kiss That Frog" appeared on Gabriel's Secret World Tour and the accompanying Secret World Live concert film.
 During live performances from this tour, Gabriel and his bandmates were filmed through a pool of water contained within a trapdoor.
 In 2016, the song was revived for Gabriel's Rock, Paper, Scissors Tour, with Sting handling lead vocals.